SenseNet/docs.sensenet.com/content/concepts/basics/03-content-relations.md

 The reference field is used for defining references to other content(s).
 When a content holds references pointing to other content (for example a group referencing users), it is done with a reference field.

-Reference field holds many options to customize its behaviour.
+Reference field holds many options to customize its behavior.
 You can define the **number of references** the field can hold, set **default reference** for a certain content type (all newly created content will contain the predefined references), restrict referable content by **type** or **location**, or define a set of referable content with a query.

 Reference field works flawlessly with other parts of the system.
 For example, when a reference is moved to another place or it has been renamed, it does not affect the content it is referenced by (the moved/renamed reference is still visible in the reference field).
 Concerning permission handling, if the current user does not have see permissions to one of the references, that reference is not visible for the user at all.